paulaime/awesome-privacy/README.md

 * [Kate](https://kate-editor.org) – A multi-document editor part of KDE.
 * [Notepad++](https://notepad-plus-plus.org) – A free code editor and Notepad replacement that supports several languages.
 * [Geany](https://www.geany.org) – A powerful, stable and lightweight programmer's text editor.
+* [CodeLobster](https://codelobster.com) – A handy text editor with special support for all popular frameworks.

 ### FTP clients